What is Raw Milk?

 How do I become a pick up location?

-We usually require a minimum of 15 gallons between all orders placed for your location every two weeks to start up a new location.
-If you are in a rural area, it would require more.
+We usually require a minimum of 15 gallons between all orders placed for your location every two weeks to start up a new location within the Puget Sound area.
+If you are in a rural area that is outside of our normal service area, it would require more.
 If you have already rallied your friends and neighbors to consistently order, please contact us so we can look at logistics to see if this will work for both of us!

 I am trying to place an order on your website using PayPal but it won’t let me submit the order?